on-api/on-api/2.6.0/spec/accesses.md

-# Accesses API
+# Accesses Endpoint

-Path /2.5/accesses/
+Path /onapi/2.6/accesses/

-The accesses API is used to get available access points.
-The accesses contain details about the address where the access resides, available services, equipment and activated services.
+The accesses endpoint is used to get available accesses from a CO.
+The accesses contain details about the address where the access resides and equipment.

 ## Operations